 It is taught by many philosophies, and I have come to understand that it is not the actual circumstances in life that are the source of happiness or sadness or any emotion for that matter.
 It is my thoughts about what happens that determines my experience of anything in life.
 What I say to myself about others, about myself, and about the events happening around me is the source of my emotions and make up my reality on a daily basis.
 Becoming aware of these thoughts, working with them, and consciously choosing my subsequent mindset, thoughts, and behavior has drastically changed my world for the better, but I haven’t quite reached monk status yet.

-The instinctual, knee jerk responses still exist, but they are not near as compelling as they used to be.
+The instinctual, knee-jerk responses still exist, but they are not near as compelling as they used to be.
 The initial feelings in any situation are not good or bad.
 They just are and I cannot control them.
 No one can.
-For years, I had the the dramatically reacting to these feelings down all too well.
+For years, I had the dramatically reacting to these feelings down all too well.
 Pema Chodron, an American Buddhist nun, calls this “getting hooked.”